sm00k3y/Fashion-MNIST-recognition/README.md

 * Testing, training, experimenting

 ## License
-This is a project done for a subject, tought by [dr. inż.
+This is a project done for a subject, taught by [dr. inż.
 Maciej Zięba](https://www.ii.pwr.edu.pl/~zieba/) on [Wroclaw University Of Science and Technology](https://pwr.edu.pl/)